Chain-of-Thought (CoT) Capabilities in O1-mini and O1-preview

 O1 Mini is tailored for environments where computational resources are limited but users still need the benefits of structured reasoning.
 OpenAI suggests O1 Mini for simpler use cases like basic programming tasks, educational tools, and applications where quick, step-by-step outputs are needed without heavy computational overhead.
 It is meant to strike a balance between cost-efficiency and reasoning performance, making it accessible for developers working with constrained resources but still looking to leverage CoT capabilities.

 Preview, on the other hand, is designed for more demanding, high-complexity tasks.
-OpenAI markets Preview as the go-to model for use cases involving deep reasoning, multi-hop questions, and scenarios that require synthesising information across multiple steps.
+OpenAI markets Preview as the go-to model for use cases involving deep reasoning, multi-hop questions, and scenarios that require synthesizing information across multiple steps.
 This could include applications in legal analysis, research, and sophisticated decision-making systems, where it's critical to not only arrive at a final answer but also clearly present the reasoning process behind it.
 However, due to its complexity and power, Preview is also more computationally intensive, and OpenAI highlights this as a factor for users to consider.

 While CoT shows promise, it also comes with some practical trade-offs, especially around cost, time, and resource usage.